 Visiting office hours is a great way to increase your learning.
 You can ask about things you didn't understand from class (which, admit it, we all have), get feedback on assignments, discuss topics you didn't want to bring up in class, or talk about anything else.
 Taking advantage of office hours is a valuable way to get more out of CI.

 The times of my office hours and the URL for making appointments are at the top of the syllabus.

 GRADES

-Your performance will be evaluated with several assignments, each weighted as shown below:
+For students NOT going to Germany, your performance will be evaluated with several assignments, each weighted as shown below: